Managed lane: Truck lanes and lane restrictions

-Dynamic lanes

-The number and directionality of freeway lanes and shoulders can be dynamically managed to serve variable traffic patterns.
+Access Control (3)

-Reversible and contraflow lanes
+Reversible Lanes

-Reversible lanes and contraflow lanes are commonly employed when there is little or no available right-of-way for the width of a highway to be increased.
+Reversible lanes are commonly employed when there is little or no available right-of-way for the width of a highway to be increased.
 These types of managed lanes increase the highway's capacity in the direction of the flow of these lanes, which is typically the direction of travel of the majority of traffic during peak hours (e.g. into a city center in the morning, out of a city center in afternoons/evenings).
 Reversible lanes along expressways are typically separated from other traffic lanes by concrete barriers and incorporate multiple gates or barriers to prevent traffic traveling in the opposite direction from entering these lanes.
-Contraflow lanes are typically one or two lanes on one side of a dual-carriageway on which the direction of travel is reversed during certain hours.
-Contraflow lanes are generally separated from opposing traffic by plastic pylons or moveable jersey barriers.
+In some cases, they may not have a barrier (such is the case with the George Massey Tunnel in Delta, Canada).

 A limitation of implementing a reversible flow design is that it cannot serve congestion that may be present in the off-peak traffic direction.
 If such is the case, then some users, such as deadheading transit buses that need trip reliability to make a second peak direction run during the commute period, will be adversely impacted.
-All freeway reversible lanes must be separated by "Jersey" barriers in a high-speed roadway setting (which is not the case on arterial treatments).
+Freeway reversible lanes often can be separated by "Jersey" barriers in a high-speed roadway setting (which is not the case on arterial treatments).
 They are typically constructed in the median of freeway facilities and may be one, two or more lanes wide.
 These characteristics have several associated advantages and disadvantages.

 A facility that changes direction to serve morning and afternoon traffic can be an efficient solution since it allocates capacity specifically to the most congested direction of travel.
 Reversible lanes offer a much higher guaranteed level of service for transit since side friction from adjacent traffic is removed.
 Some locales, notably Houston, implemented reversible lanes to address the peak direction alone since width was not available to address both directions of travel.
 Adapting a reversible flow lane or roadway into a freeway typically requires rebuilding most bridges with center columns.
 A disadvantage of reversible lanes is the ongoing cost of daily surveillance and lane/ramp reversal activities.
-These treatments must be designed to prevent wrong way movements, requiring extensive and redundant ITS and traffic control device treatments for each opening, plus a staff compliment who must visually inspect the roadway prior to each opening period.
-Tolling and enforcement is made easier by the barrier environment in which a single field location can be identified to monitor and/or toll all traffic flow.
+These treatments must be designed to prevent wrong way movements, requiring extensive and redundant ITS (intelligent transportation system) and traffic control device treatments for each opening, plus a staff compliment who must visually inspect the roadway prior to each opening period.
+Management and enforcement is made easier by the barrier environment in which a single field location can be identified to monitor and/or toll all traffic flow.